annebrown/docs-tech/content/1.frameworks/nuxt3/debug/issues/use-slots-00.md

 ---
 title: Use Slots Error
-description:  Use Slots with ContentQuery
+description:  Use Slots with ContentQuerylastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 ```json